allcloud-io/clisso/README.md

     Use "clisso [command] --help" for more information about a command.

+In order to use Clisso you will have to configure at least one *provider* and one *app*.
+A provider represents an identity provider against which Clisso authenticates.
+An app represents an account on a cloud platform such as AWS, for which Clisso retrieves credentials.

+### Configuring Providers

+TODO

+### Configuring Apps

+TODO

 ### Obtaining Credentials

 To obtain temporary credentials for an app, use the following command: